1ivyatan/1ivyatan/README.md

  ➡️ An aspiring and motivated developer 📈

- ➡️ 🔰 Learning to develop 🌐 web and 🖥️ system applications
+ ➡️ 🔰 Learning to develop 🌐 web, 🖥️ system applications and database engineering 🗄️🗃️

  ➡️ Passionate about 📋 designing ⚙️ systems, developing 🎮 games and 🖼️ artistry by code